cronvel/text-machine/doc/config.md

 * bufferBranches: like `branches`, but match a buffer instead of the event-character.
   **Only checked/matched on state switching**.
   If matched, its *program* replaces the matching branch.
+  Force `buffer=true`.
+* buffer: `boolean` if set, start accumulating into a buffer until the state-change
 * span: `string` start or continue a span with the identified by the given name.
   For a span to continue, it must be contiguous.
   *Spans* define areas that can be styled with the *spanStyle* action.